shoval/jupyter-navbar/README.md

 # jupyter-navbar
-Add a handy navigation pane for Jupyter Notebook that follows markdown headers
+A handy navigation pane for Jupyter Notebook. jupyter-navbar searches for headers written in markdown cells, and displays links to them in the sidebar in a hierarchical fashion.
+The sidebar is resizable.

 ![Screenshot of jupyter-navbar](https://raw.githubusercontent.com/shoval/jupyter-navbar/master/screenshots/navbar_screenshot.png)